 These investments include cash and derivatives used for hedging purposes.

 Is a specific index designated as a reference benchmark to meet the sustainable investment objective?

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 No benchmarks have been identified to determine whether this Sub-Fund is consistent with the environmental and social characteristics it promotes.